Chasing Highs

 "Chasing Highs" is a song performed by Finnish singer-songwriter Alma.
 The song was released in Finland as a digital download on 23 March 2017 through PME Records.
 The song peaked at number 10 on the Finnish Singles Chart.
-The song was written by Henrik Meinke, Jonas Kalisch, Ned Siuipys, Pascal Reinhardt, Alma Miettinen, Jeremy Chacon and Alexsej Vlasenko.
+The song was written by Henrik Meinke, Jonas Kalisch, Pascal Reinhardt, Alma Miettinen, Jeremy Chacon and Alexsej Vlasenko.

 Music video

 A music video to accompany the release of "Chasing Highs" was first released onto YouTube on 31 March 2017 at a total length of three minutes and twenty-nine seconds.
 As of July 2022, the song has received 57 million views on YouTube.